-The Council on American-Islamic Relations is calling for congressional hearings about ethnic and religious profiling at airports.
-The call comes in response to an incident last week in Minneapolis when six Muslim imams were removed from a US Airways flight in handcuffs.
+AMY GOODMAN: The Council on American-Islamic Relations is calling for congressional hearings about ethnic and religious profiling at airports.
+The call comes in response to an incident last week in Minneapolis, when six Muslim imams were removed from a US Airways flight in handcuffs.
 They were detained after being seen praying together before boarding the flight.

 The imams were in Minneapolis attending a conference sponsored by the North American Imams Federation.
-The president of the organization, Omar Shahin, was one of the six imams removed from the plane.
-He joins me here in New York along with Ahmad Shqeirat, an imam at the Islamic Center of Tempe, AZ, who was also removed from the plane.
+The president of that group, Omar Shahin, was one of the six imams removed from the plane.
+He joins me here in the studio in New York, along with Ahmad Shqeirat, an imam at the Islamic Center of Tempe, Arizona, who was also removed from the plane.

 IMAM OMAR SHAHIN: Thank you.